emmz3230/Routing-Controller-Doc/docs/Creating-Instanes-of-classes-from-action-params.md

 # Creating instances of classes from action params

-When user sends a json object and you are parsing it, sometimes you want to parse it into object of some class, instead of parsing it into simple literal object.
+When user sends a JSON object and you are parsing it, sometimes you want to parse it into object of some class, instead of parsing it into simple literal object.
 You have ability to do this using [class-transformer](https://github.com/typestack/class-transformer).
-To use it simply specify a classTransformer: true option on application bootstrap:
+To use it simply specify a classTransformer: true option on app bootstrap:

 ```
 import { createExpressServer } from 'routing-controllers';